Chinemelu Elonu

-Chinemelu D. Elonu Jr. (born March 11, 1987) is a Nigerian-American professional basketball player for Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
-He played college basketball for Texas A&M.
+Chinemelu David Elonu Jr. (born March 11, 1987) is a Nigerian professional basketball player for Al Qadsia of the Kuwaiti Division I. He played college basketball for Texas A&M.

 High school career

 Elonu attended Alief Elsik High School where he averaged 15.0 points per game as a senior, helping the team to a 33–5 record while posting career highs of 21 points and 20 rebounds.
 He was ranked as the No. 48 power forward in the country by Scout.com.

 College career

 Elonu played at Texas A&M University, where he played with the Aggies, from 2006 to 2009.
 In his junior and final season, he averaged 10 points and 7 rebounds per game.
 He graduated from the school in May 2009 with a Bachelor of Science degree in Agricultural Leadership and Development.